If you are thinking about taking a medicine while you’re pregnant, there are a few things to consider.

 While many medicines are safe, a small number can harm your baby.
 The effect of the medicine on your baby can also depend on the stage of your pregnancy.

-Tell your doctor, specialist or pharmacist as soon as possible (preferably when planning your pregnancy), about any medicines you take.
+Tell your doctor, specialist or pharmacist as soon as possible (preferably when planning your pregnancy), about any medicines you take or are planning to take.

 Should I stop taking my prescription medicines if I'm pregnant?